jbakse/html_css_workshop/content/index.md

 - Create a folder to contain this project.

 <div class="callout">
 For this tutorial you might create this folder on your desktop and give it a name like 'html_challenge'.
-Webpages often include many files html, css, and js files as well as images, videos, and other resources.
+Webpages often include many files: html, css, and js files as well as images, videos, and other resources.
 Naming your files and folders clearly and keeping everything organized is very important.
 I keep my active projects in <code>~/Documents/Projects</code>.
 </div>

 **Start your HTML**